 Codenica also supports advanced automation of ticket assignment.
 Using automation rules and email integration, tickets can be classified automatically at the moment they are created, eliminating human error and speeding up processing-especially in multi-company or multi-department environments.

-Thanks to automation, tickets are correctly classified without manual intervention.
-This significantly shortens response times, reduces administrative overhead, and ensures scalability in high-volume environments, resulting in a more predictable and structured ticket handling process.
+With automation, tickets are classified correctly without manual intervention.
+This shortens response times, reduces administrative effort, and supports scalability in high-volume environments.
+The ticket handling process becomes more structured and predictable.

 Assigning locations in the knowledge base